massive-oss/mcover/src/m/cover/coverage/README.md

 For JavaScript and Flash targets this is fine for munit's rich html output (as the contents of these reports are collapsable)

-For Neko targets (or if using the basic MUnit PrintClient) this amount of information can be overwhelming.
+For Neko targets (or when using the basic MUnit PrintClient) only the summary information is enabled by default as the full report information can be overwhelming on the console.

-To configure these settings use the follow properties when creating the client in TestMain:
+To configure these settings on any target, use the follow properties when creating the client in TestMain:

 	var client = new m.cover.coverage.munit.client.MCoverPrintClient();
-	client.includeMissingBlocks = false;
+	client.includeMissingBlocks = true|false;
-	client.includeExecutionFrequency = false;
+	client.includeExecutionFrequency = true|false;
-	client.includeClassAndPackageBreakdowns = false;
+	client.includeClassAndPackageBreakdowns = true|false;
 	...

 By default MCoverPrintClient creates a default munit TestResultClient (RichPrintClient) and a default MCover CoverageReportClient (PrintClient) to work with: